jonjack/address-book/README.md

 2. Who is the oldest person in the address book?
 3. How many days older is Bill than Paul?

+## Some specs

+- Project was built with Java build "1.8.0_152"
+- Logs are written to a `logs` directory in the root of the application home.

 ## Running the demo

 To build the application.